GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 Supplement
-- If you are bothered by the empty fields in the pets you registered before you were able to select the gender, you can go to the Pet Collection Record, click on the pet, and set the gender manually.
+- If you are bothered by the empty fields in the pet you registered before you were able to select the gender, you can go to the Pet Collection Record, click on the pet, and set the gender manually.
 <!-- (the gender will not change, so we will not add it to the edit screen item) --> !

 ![h:400px](images/2021-11-05-01-16-39.png)